Shutdown, Day 3: Senate Plans Midday Vote Amid Active Negotiations

 Several of the senators in the bipartisan group said they worried a prolonged shutdown could become harder to fix and cause greater damage to the country.

-Sen. Heidi Heitkamp, D-N.D., joined the talks, and is one of several Democrats up for reelection in states where Trump won in 2016.
+Sen. Heidi Heitkamp, D-N.D., joined the talks, and is one of several Democrats up for re-election in states where Trump won in 2016.

 "One of the things we learned from the last shutdown was that, as time goes on, positions harden," Heitkamp said.
 "Resolution gets more difficult the longer we wait."